COVID-19 And The 2020 Festival

 In partnership with Sawdust City Brewing Company, the festival produced its own beer – Mariposa Sun Lager.
 The lager was available at the craft brewery in Gravenhurst and on line.
 It sold out quickly as fans reminisced about festivals past and began to develop their own plans for a backyard festival.

-The sustainability fund along with the generosity of our funders, patrons, sponsors and donors kept the foundation’s finances on the positive side of the ledger.
-No matter how 2021 was to progress, the foundation was positioned to be active and ready to go back to business when the situation permitted.
+The sustainability fund along with the generosity of our funders, patrons, sponsors and donors kept the Festival’s finances on the positive side of the ledger.
+No matter how 2021 was to progress, the Festival was positioned to be active and ready to go back to business when the situation permitted.

 The pandemic continued to ravage the world at the close of 2020.
 Several vaccines were approved and the roll out of vaccinations began in December 2020.
 Finally, there was some hope that the world would emerge from this pandemic and begin the effort to rebuild the sector bringing live performance back to all.

-Unfortunately the pandemic did not subside in time to save the 2021 festival, but planning for Mariposa 2022 has begun.
-Stay tuned!
+Unfortunately the pandemic did not subside in time to save the 2021 festival, but the 2022 festival returned as a tremendous celebration and success.

 All of the Mariposa Virtual Stage projects can be found on our Videos page here